ntu-aris/ntu_viral_dataset/docs/installing/README.md

 # Installation

-There are three ways to install:
+There are two ways to install:

 {% include list.liquid %}